An Efficient Learning-Based Solver for Two-Stage DC Optimal Power Flow with Feasibility Guarantees: Two-stage DCOPF

 \subsection{Two-stage DCOPF with Reserve}

-Sometimes the second-stage recourse decision $\bp^{R}$ cannot be arbitrarily positive or negative.
-Instead, $\bp^{R}$ is limited by various factors such as generator capacities or real-time (second-stage) electricity market structure.
-This is captured by a two-stage DCOPF where reserve services are provided to deal with the possible mismatch between the actual generation and the realized load~\cite{roald2016corrective,Vrakopoulou2017reserve}.
+Sometimes the second-stage recourse decision $\bp^{R}$ are constrained by various factors such as generator capacities or market rules.
+This is captured by a two-stage DCOPF where reserve services are provided to deal with the possible mismatch between the prescheduled generation and the realized load~\cite{roald2016corrective,Vrakopoulou2017reserve}.

 Specifically, we consider the spinning reserve service in this paper.
-In the first stage, in addition to choosing an initial dispatching decision $p_i^0$ at each bus $i$, the SO also needs to decide the up and down reserve capacities, $\widehat{r}_i$ and $\widecheck{r}_i$.
-In this way, the first-stage cost at each bus $i$ includes both the cost of dispatching $p_i^{0}$, i.e., $\alpha_i p_i^{0}$, and of providing reserve services that is given by $\mu_i(\widehat{r}_i+\widecheck{r}_i)$, where $\alpha_i$ and $\mu_i$ are prices measured in $\$$/MW.
+In the first stage, in addition to choosing an initial dispatching decision $p_i^0$ at each bus $i$, the SO also needs to decide the up and down reserve capacities, denoted by $\hat{r}_i$ and $\check{r}_i$, respectively.
+In this way, the first-stage cost at each bus $i$ includes both the cost of dispatching $p_i^{0}$, i.e., $\alpha_i p_i^{0}$, and of providing reserve services that is given by $\mu_i(\hat{r}_i+\check{r}_i)$, where $\alpha_i$ and $\mu_i$ are prices measured in $\$$/MW.

-The second-stage recourse decision $p^{R}_i$ at each bus $i$ is constrained by the reserve capacities, $\widehat{r}_i$ and $\widecheck{r}_i$.
-To quantify the amount by which the reserve capacities decided in the first stage might be exceeded, we define the cost of dispatching $p_i^R$ at each bus $i$ as a piecewise-affine function given by $ \gamma_i^{\res}\Big([p_i^R-\widehat{r}_i]^{+} - [p_i^R+\widecheck{r}_i]^{-}\Big)$, where $\gamma_i^{\res}$ is penalty cost in $\$$/MW and $[z]^{-}=\min\{z,0\}$.
+The second-stage recourse decision $p^{R}_i$ at each bus $i$ is constrained by the reserve capacities, $\hat{r}_i$ and $\check{r}_i$.
+To quantify the amount by which the reserve capacities decided in the first stage might be exceeded, we define the cost of dispatching $p_i^R$ at each bus $i$ as a piecewise-affine function given by $ \gamma_i^{\res}\Big([p_i^R-\hat{r}_i]^{+} - [p_i^R+\check{r}_i]^{-}\Big)$, where $\gamma_i^{\res}$ is penalty cost in $\$$/MW and $[z]^{-}=\min\{z,0\}$.
 This cost function means that there would be no cost for second-stage dispatching within the reserve amounts that are allocated in the first stage.

 The two-stage DCOPF with reserve scheduling can be formulated as the following stochastic program: